Thinking About Orthodontics?

 How does Myobrace treatment work?

-The optimal age to treat children with Myobrace is from six to ten years old.
+The optimal age to treat children with Myobrace is 6–10 years old.
 They only need to wear the specially made brace for a few hours in the day and overnight.
-This coupled with ‘myofunctional exercises’ creates real and lasting change to the teeth, tongue and jaw alignment, leading to optimal facial development and a straight smile.
+Coupled with ‘myofunctional exercises’, this creates real and lasting change to the teeth, tongue and jaw alignment, leading to optimal facial development and a straight smile.

 Braces vs Myobrace?